JasonSun623/ESA-ROB/src/assignment6/readme.md

 ## Code explanation

 Using the [example](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals) we’ve build a simple client that sends a couple goals to move_base.
-It sends a goal and if the robot succeeds in reaching this goal it will send the next goal.
+We chose the points by driving the robot around the map, and saved the coordinates and rotations with our GUI.
+It sends a goal, and if the robot succeeds in reaching this goal, it will send the next goal.
+This continues until all goals are reached.

-Hallo wereld wereld, de wereld is van mij.
-Er is ruimte zat, dus kom er lekker bij.
-Hallo wereld wereld, de wereld is van jou.
-Er zijn wel duizend kleuren, veel meer dan rood-wit-blauw.
-En wat ik doe doe doe, doe ik samen met jou,
-en waar ik ga ga ga, ga ik samen met jou.
-Hallo wereld, hééééééé!
-Ja jij, je bent van ons allemaal.

 ## Running instructions